qo-is/infrastructure/nixos-configurations/cyprianspitz/README.md

 ### HDD Bay

-Note that slot 5 (the leftmost) SATA bay is not connected due to the mainboard only having 4 SATA plugs.
+Note that the slot in the middle of the SATA bay is not connected due to the mainboard only having 4 SATA plugs.